ppy/osu-wiki/wiki/Guides/Cropping_with_Complex_Backgrounds/en.md

 ## Finish

-It's finished.
-It does not look that great especially ends of hair, but this is only because I wasn't that precise while making this.
+It's done.
+It doesn't look very good, especially the ends of the hair, but that's only because we weren't very precise in doing it.

 It can take a little time, but final effect is really good.